Mygod/pogoplusle/README.md

 ## FAQ

+Q: How to use it?
+A: Install it, launch it, turn on the first switch (optionally turn on the remaining switches and click other buttons) and enjoy!
+You probably won't need to launch this app ever again.

+Q: What do the other two switches do?
+A: Those would allow PoGo+LE to post a notification when your device is disconnected, bag is full, storage is full, etc. You can manage these notifications in app settings.

 Q: Is this app safe to use?
 A: Yes.
 This app uses `AccessibilityService` API to help you skip the pairing dialog.
 Since this app only interacts with Android system interface and system Settings but not the game, PoGo+LE is fully compliant with Niantic's terms of service and is safe to use.